mskl/VI13/README.md

 ## Data exploration

-#### Call year
-Useless variable since the whole dataset is from the same year.
-This value is hence all the same (2013).

 #### DurationInMonths and DurationInDays
 Length of the stay during the mobility.
 First graph shows the length of stay in months and the second one length of stay in days.

 ![months](img/lengthOfStrayInMonths.png)

 ![days](img/lengthOfStrayInDays.png)

-#### Level of study
-Contains info about whether the student is a bachelor or masters degree student.